-Tips for cleaning a wood fence that is covered in mold quickly and easily.
+How to clean a wood fence that is covered in mold quickly and easily without using a pressure washer.

-I've never liked the fence but after two years I do see the benefits of the privacy it provides as we are on a busy road with people walking by all the time.
+I've never liked the fence but after two years I do see the benefits of the privacy it provides, since we are on a busy road with people walking by all the time.

 We've done a few things to improve the look of the fence, including taking down the gate that hung crooked and would never close.